csfeeser/k8s/cka_questions/day2.md

 # Daily CKA Exam Warmup!
 Below is a question identical to one you may encounter on the CKA exam!
-Let us assume the following:
-- You completed lab 24 yesterday on your new VM and have a functioning cluster (if that isn't done please do it now)
+It's quite challenging, so take your time and use the hints if you need them!
 - It is TOTALLY legal to use the official [Kubernetes docs](https://kubernetes.io/docs/home/)!

 ---

-### Task 3: Add a Container to a Manifestless Pod
+### Task 2: Add a Container to a Manifestless Pod

-1. You'll execute a command to create a pod without using a manifest.
-The initial container in this deployment will run an Nginx server.
+#### SETUP

+1. Ensure you are in the correct context.

+    `student@bchd~:$` `kubectl config use-context kubernetes-the-alta3-way`

+2. On the actual exam this pod will already be running, but go ahead and create it yourself.

     `student@bchd~:$` `kubectl run mystery-pod --image=nginx`

-2. **Example CKA Task Description**:
+### Example CKA Task Description:

   - There is an existing pod named `mystery-pod` within your cluster.
-    - Your task is to modify this pod by adding an additional container.
-This new container should serve a simple HTTP service on `containerPort 80`.
+  - Your task is to modify this pod by adding an additional container according to the specifications below.
-    - You do not have access to the original manifest file for the pod.
+  - You do not have access to the original manifest file for the pod

-3. Details for New Container:
+3. Details for new container:
     - **Container Name**: `simpleservice-container`
     - **Container Image**: `mhausenblas/simpleservice:0.5.0`
     - **Container Port**: `9876`